VijayRod/demo/container-storage/logs/repair-k8snodedatapath-dns.md

 - https://learn.microsoft.com/en-us/azure/aks/coredns-custom#custom-forward-server

 ```
-# force_tcp, use TCP even when the request comes in over UDP
+# force_tcp, use TCP even when the request comes in over UDP.
+TCP is preferred for reliability

 # coredns is in CrashLoopBackOff with "Unknown directive 'force_tcp'" if the forward plugin is not specified for a particular zone, as it otherwise conflicts with the main coredns configmap
 cat << EOF | kubectl apply -f -